Snowshoeing Basics: Overview of Modern Snowshoes

 Snowshoe Bindings

 I understand that this sounds morbid and extreme.
-However, there’s really no other consideration when looking at snowshoe bindings.
+However, for me, there’s really no other consideration when looking at snowshoe bindings.
+I simply want to be able to extract myself from the snowshoe as easily as possible in a worst case scenario.

 Snowshoe bindings won’t tear apart or let your boot slip out of them when built by a reputable company such as MSR, Atlas, or Tubbs.
 Those bindings will work just fine.

-And, it’s also important that the boot you’ll wear when snowshoeing fits properly in the bindings.
+It’s important that the boot you wear when snowshoeing fits properly in the bindings.
 And, that you don’t experience rubbing or chafing from the bindings when walking.

 However, you’re only real concern is that you can take those snowshoes off with the least amount of effort in the most dangerous of situations.